swarajd/code-analysis-guide/chapter1/systemoutformat.md

 # System.out.format

-`System.out.format` is really just a small part of the java spec, and it shouldn't really be something you should be worried about.
 I'll write out a quick guide as to how `System.out.format` works so that you guys can understand it.

-The specifiers we the test writers are limited to are:
+The specifiers the test writers are limited to are:

 ```
 %% = a percent sign